 Vital grant received will help better support epilepsy bereaved families

-*Pictured L-R: Jane Hanna OBE (SUDEP Action CEO), Adrian Barlow (MCF), Mark Williams (SUDEP Action Trustee)
+*Pictured L-R: Jane Hanna OBE (SUDEP Action CEO), Adrian Barlow (MCF), Mark Phillips (SUDEP Action Trustee)

 People who have been bereaved by epilepsy will be given practical and emotional support, from SUDEP Action, thanks to a £4,000 grant from Oxfordshire and Berkshire freemasons.

 Epilepsy, one of the most serious neurological disorders, is responsible for 21 UK deaths a week, with 42% of these deaths being identified as avoidable.
 The most common cause is from Sudden Unexpected Death in Epilepsy (SUDEP).
 People bereaved by epilepsy are often left traumatised by the sudden and unexpectedness of an epilepsy related death.
 Traumatic bereavement itself can have a long lasting effect, with many going on to suffer poor mental health for many years.